-We believe potential acquisition and investment opportunities exist in our industries and adjacent industries, primarily due to the highly fragmented and evolving nature of those industries and inability of many companies to expand due to capital or liquidity constraints.
+We believe potential acquisition and investment opportunities exist in our industries and adjacent industries.
+We believe our business model, strong customer relationships and employee-centric culture are attractive to potential acquisition targets.
 While the attractiveness of certain acquisition targets may be diminished in the short term by increased interest rates, regulatory conditions and market volatility, we continue to evaluate opportunities that are expected to, among other things, broaden our customer base, expand our geographic area of operations and grow and diversify our portfolio of products and services.